vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

 You went to a website in your browser, entered a URL, and the browser would do a server request.
 The server would send back some HTML, and the job of the browser was to accurately render the HTML.
 But that was mostly it.
-The browser's main job was to be a rendered and send whatever interactive requests you made to the server.
+The browser's main job was to be a renderer and send whatever interactive requests you made to the server.

 <div class="mermaid">
 sequenceDiagram